omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 These are the symptoms of the disease: projects are the evil behind it.

-## Humans are actually pretty good at milestones
+## Humans are actually pretty good at milestone management

 The difference between projects and milestones is like the difference between juggling three balls and six balls.
 It takes orders of magnitude more skill to juggle six balls.
 Most people can learn to juggle three balls in twenty-four hours.
 It can take years or decades to learn to juggle six balls.

-Play the game that is well within our cognitive talents: choose milestones instead.
-What are the ways we’re better at milestones?
+Program management is a much harder skill than project management.
+Project management is a much harder skill than milestone management.
+Why not play the easiest game, especially when the results can be so much better.
+Let's enumerate all those ways.

 ### Estimating one to three weeks of work is easy